Jump Multi-Fit Electric 9.5kW

 Watch our video to help you decide which type of electric shower is right for you.

 When choosing an electric shower you need to consider its kilowatt (kW) rating.
-These range from around 7kW to 10.5kW and in general, the higher the rating, the more powerful your shower will be (though you may notice a drop in winter, when the colder water takes longer to heat up).
+These range from around 7kW to 10.5kW and in general, the higher the rating, the more powerful your shower will be (although you may notice a drop in winter, when the colder water takes longer to heat up).

 If you’re replacing an existing electric shower and want to upgrade to a more powerful unit then you need to consider the following points: